donovanh/reps-web/content/blog/2024-02-24-dev-diary-03/index.md

 ---
-title: "Reps Dev Diary #3: iCloud and screen sizes"
+title: "iCloud and screen sizes"
 permalink: /dev-diary-03/
 description: Storing important data to the cloud, and adjusting layouts based on screen sizes
 date: 2024-02-24